B-O-Y-group/OOP_Ex1_Py/README.md

 Assignment ex1

 Main algo :
-by finding all the crowded areas of calls we can allocate the best elevator The best elevator is the one that makes the most range in less time .
+The main idea of this algorithm is to classify the elevators by range in the most traffic areas in the building, and then allocate the most accurate elevator in the call range (src <-> des).
+The division is calculating by the fastest elevator to the slowest.

 class Building:
 This class reads the json file and gets the min floor , max floor and array of elevator .